 All three Clubs are still going strong today, forming one of the main attractions of today’s Regatta.

 Over the years, rowing clubs from the Tyne to Scarborough have participated in Regattas held on the North East Coast, sadly only two Regattas are still being held, Scarborough and Whitby.

 In 1901 the late Alderman JET Wilson J.P – C.C. of West Hartlepool presented the “Wilson Cup”. valued at £25, for competition to Rowing Clubs based between the Tyne and Humber.

 This is the most coveted trophy rowed for today.
 1929 saw the first fancy dress and decorated carts, this was the forerunner of the present day regatta and carnival.

 It is recorded that in 1900, 11,000 people travelled by special trains from the West Riding, York, Bridlington and Newcastle.
 Today that figure is estimated at 20,000, most travelling by coach and private car.

 You Can Read Lots More On The Regatta Over At The Official Website.

-Here is our gallery of pictures from recent regattas including Whitby regatta 2011.
+Here is our gallery of pictures from recent regattas.
 Over the next few days we aim to add a lot more pictures so please add this page to your favorites and be sure to call back for some amazing regatta shots by Glenn Kilpatrick And Tom Brodrick.
 You may click on the images to view full sized photographs.
 Please note, these images are copyright to Real Whitby And The Reading Rooms Gallery.